abdvool/growth-mindset/read01.md

 ## why Markdown  is good to use :

+ Because it is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

-because you can use it with your colleagues  to write notes, when you edit something or delete etc..!
+And you can use it with your colleagues  to write notes,and when you edit something or delete etc..!

+# And last but not least its free 😍